-Classification of Viruses
+Classification of Virus

 Helical morphology is found in nucleocapsids of different pleomorphic and filamentous viruses.
-Helical nucleocapsids includes a helical array of capsid proteins coated over a filament of nucleic acid.
+Helical nucleocapsids includes a set of helical capsid proteins coated over a filament of nucleic acid.
 Many capsomeres arrangement are effective in identification and many consists an outer envelope as well.

 The whole genome may cover either one molecule of nucleic acid (monopartite genome) or different segments of nucleic acid (multipartite genome).
 The different kinds of genome call for various replication techniques.

 Structure and Function

 Viruses are tiny obligate intracellular, and contain either DNA or RNA genome and surrounded by a protective protein (consisting of virus) coating.
 It can be seen as genetic element and characterized by a combined evolution of virus and the host.
 Viruses mainly depend on host that deliver the complex metabolic machinery of prokaryotic or eukaryotic cells for propagation.
-The main task of virion is to carry its DNA or RNA genome to the host cell so that the genome can be transcribed by the host cell.
+The main task of virion is to carry its DNA or RNA genome to the host cell which can be transcribed by the host cell.
 The viral genome is packed in a capsulated symmetric protein.
 The protein associated with nucleic acid known as nucleoprotein produces the nucleocapsid with the genome.

 Based on the type of host, the viruses are further classified into three types:

 These virus infect by invading the cells animals including humans.
 Few examples of animal viruses includes: influenza virus, mumps virus, rabies virus, poliovirus etc.

 - Plant viruses